zhicongg13/Sales_Data_Analysis/README.md

 Text

-### 4.3 What is the sales count trend for each product category?
+### 4.3 What is the sales trend for each product category?
 Text
 Text
 Text